Published on Brock University (http://brocku.ca)

 The use and/or possession of firearms, knives, ammunition, items intended to resemble firearms, simulated weapons, fireworks or other explosive/flammable devices and any other weapon or item that is created/intended/used to cause harm or could be seen as intimidating are strictly prohibited.
 Students are permitted to have standard kitchen knives and small pocket knives.
 Air pellet guns, paintball guns and water guns are prohibited under this policy.
-Students who may require a sword for a class must seek and receive prior written permission from the Residence Life Coordinator to be able to store their sword in residence.
+Students who may require a sword for a class or extra-curricular activity must seek and receive prior written permission from the Residence Life Coordinator to be able to store their sword in residence.

 Along with our educative and developmental goals as part of the broader university community, the Department of Residences works diligently to uphold Federal, Provincial, Regional and Municipal laws, as well as university and residence policies and community standards.
 We are committed to fostering an environment of responsible (and lawful) choices with regard to alcohol, drugs, and gambling, and engaging community members in alleviating associated problems if and when they arise.